 As always, it can help to place the cutting in a propagator.
 Or even fill the whole propagator with perlite or LECA and do it that way!
 If you like a method, just experiment a bit with it to figure out what works best for you.

-Did you know there’s a propagation technique that doesn’t start out with taking a cutting?
-It’s called air layering and it’s normally used for woody trees and other difficult-to-root species.
+While taking and rooting cuttings is the most common propagation technique for Philodendrons, there is another option: air layering.
+This method is normally used for woody trees and other difficult-to-root species.
 However, it’s also a fantastic, very low-risk Philodendron propagation method.

 Air layering involves tricking your plant into growing roots on a stem before you cut it, rather than afterward.
 It works best on thick-stemmed Philodendrons.
 Vining varieties aren’t great candidates, but that’s okay, as those root fine in water.